 Arthur G. Greene

 Are you ready to look beyond cost-cutting and toward new revenue opportunities?
-Learn how you can achieve growth using the resources you already have at your firm.
+Lean how you can achieve growth using the resources you already have at your firm.
 Discover the factors that affect your law firm’s revenue production, how to evaluate them, and how to take specific action steps designed to increase your returns.
-You’ll learn how to best improve performance and profitability in each of the key aspects of your law firm.
-The enclosed CD-Rom features sample policies, worksheets, plans, and documents designed to aid implementation of the ideas present in the book.
+The enclosed CD features sample policies, worksheets, plans, and documents designed to aid implementation of the ideas presented in the book.
 Let this resource guide you toward a profitable and sustainable future!